photoprism/photoprism-docs/docs/user-guide/library/originals.md

 ![Screenshot](img/index.png)

-!!! tip ""
+!!! info ""
-    You may use [WebDAV](webdav.md) for adding files to the *originals* folder.
-    This is especially helpful if PhotoPrism is running on a remote server.
+    You can use [WebDAV](webdav.md)-compatible apps, including Microsoft's Windows Explorer and Apple's Finder, to add files to your *originals* folders from a remote computer or mobile device.

-!!! tip ""
+!!! tip "NSFW"
-    A NSFW detector can be enabled to automatically flag pictures as private which may have offensive content.
-Note that this is only somewhat reliable.
+    An NSFW detector can be enabled to automatically mark images with potentially objectionable content as private.
+Note that this feature is only partially reliable.

 #### Ignoring Files and Folders ####